BKR or EVR: What Does a Mortgage Lender Really See?

 • EVR is not a public register

-• not every mortgage lender actively checks the EVR
+• not every mortgage provider actively checks the EVR

 • but: banks share signals within the sector

-In practice, this means that an EVR registration often leads to:
+In practice, this means that an EVR registration often leads until:

 • immediate rejection